pjanec/Assed/docs/Inheritance and templating.md

 **Now, let's look inside its "Merged View"**:

-1. **Structural Merge:** The engine starts with ProductionEnv.
+1. **Structural Merge:** The engine starts with ProductionDistro.
 It finds your **local WebServer override first**.
-Because its assetKey matches the assetKey of the child in BaseEnv, the inherited asset is discarded.
+Because its assetKey matches the assetKey of the child in BaseDistro, the inherited asset is discarded.
 The final list of children is just \[your local WebServer\].
-2. **Property Merge:** When this local WebServer is inspected, its properties are calculated by merging GlobalSecurityTemplate \-\> StandardWebServer \-\> ProductionEnv::WebServer.
+2. **Property Merge:** When this local WebServer is inspected, its properties are calculated by merging GlobalSecurityTemplate \-\> StandardWebServer \-\> ProductionDistro::WebServer.

-**The resulting "Merged View" for ProductionEnv will be rendered as:**
+**The resulting "Merged View" for ProductionDistro will be rendered as:**

-(ProductionEnv Merged View)
+(ProductionDistro Merged View)

 \+ Merged View (Virtual Folder)
   \`--+ Packages (Virtual Sub--Folder)